-With such high demand and lucrative pay, it’s no wonder why many people are interested in becoming data scientists.
+With such high demand and lucrative pay, it's no wonder why many people are interested in becoming data scientists.
+But many professionals now would rather attend the best online master's degree in Data Science given their busy schedules and the global health crisis.

 In this article, we will look into how online master’s degrees in data science programs compare to on-campus traditional programs.
 In this way, you will be able to decide which track to take to further your knowledge and skills.